Grade Level: Grades 9 to 12

 - Ask students to consider if the current road signs do enough to deter them from risky behaviours.

-- Distribute the class assignment ( Appendix 3: Designing New Road Signs) detailing the need to identify a risky behaviour and to become social advocates for changing these behaviours.
+- Distribute the class assignment (Appendix 3: Designing New Road Signs) detailing the need to identify a risky behaviour and for students to become social advocates for changing these behaviours.

 - Display the assignments and explanations in the classroom.